Neeqstock/VecchioGPT/README.md

 # VecchioGPT
- _Ghe provo però vecchio bella roba vero?
+ _System-wide GPT prompts on your clipboard!
+Ghe provo però vecchio bella roba vero?
 Sisi, si_

  A Python script, which can run in the background and called through keyboard shortcuts, which applies custom GPT prompts to the contents of the clipboard.
  System-wide